suthatta/databases/Week1/README.md

 ## Setup

 ### MySQL setup
-This setup assumes MySQL version 8.0.
+This setup assumes MySQL version 5.7.
-Windows users should use **Microsoft MySQL Command Line** client.
+- Windows users should use **Microsoft MySQL Command Line** client.
-Linux and MAC users should use **gnome-terminal** and **Terminal** respectively.
+- Linux and MAC users should use **gnome-terminal** and **Terminal** respectively.

 **Microsoft MySQL Command Line** client gives you a **msql>** prompt after typing in your root password.
 Note that this password is the one you used for root user of the mysql.
-Linux and MAC users can execute `mysql -uroot -p` and then type the password.
+Linux and MAC users can execute `/usr/local/mysql/bin/mysql -uroot -p` and then type the password.
+   For this go more smoothly, you can add the path to your mysql-binary to your 'PATH' environment variable, i.e. the line export PATH=$PATH:/usr/local/mysql/bin/
 Following commands should be run under the **mysql>** prompt:
 ```
 mysql> create user ‘hyfuser’@‘localhost’ identified with mysql_native_password by ‘hyfpassword’;